MyoHub/myosuite/docs/source/install.rst

 ~~~~~~~~~

 It is possible to create and interface with myoSuite environments like any other OpenAI gym environments.
-For example, to use the ``ElbowPose1D6MRandom-v0`` environment it is possible simply to run:
+For example, to use the ``myoElbowPose1D6MRandom-v0`` environment it is possible simply to run:

 .. code-block:: python

-   import myoSuite
+   import myosuite
    import gym
-   env = gym.make('ElbowPose1D6MRandom-v0')
+   env = gym.make('myoElbowPose1D6MRandom-v0')
    env.reset()
    for _ in range(1000):
       env.sim.render(mode='window')